seed-labs/seed-labs/manuals/cloud/seedvm-cloud.md

   ```
   sudo apt update
   sudo apt -y install unzip
-  unzip seedcloudvm.zip
+  unzip src-cloud.zip
   ```

-- Step 2.c: After unzipping the file, you will see a `seedcloud` folder.
+- Step 2.c: After unzipping the file, you will see a `src-cloud` folder.
   Enter this folder, and run the following command to install software and configure the system.
   ```